 Music on Android Auto is a little bit finicky.
-There are some obvious music players that don’t work on Android Auto and we can’t figure out why at this point.
-Thus, there are still some people out there looking for a decent way to listen to music.
+There are some obvious music players that don’t work on Android Auto, and we can’t figure out why at this point.
+Thus, some people are still looking for a decent way to listen to music.
 You get better luck with music streaming apps such as Pandora, Spotify, Google Play Music, YouTube Music, and Amazon Music.
 However, support for local media is still a bit sparse and irregular.
 We can help!
-Here are the best music players for Android Auto!
-You can find more Android Auto apps here as well!
+Here are the best music players for Android Auto.
+You can find more Android Auto apps here as well.

 Price: Free / Up to $2.99